termoshtt/ocipkg/README.md

 We have three options:

 1. Use library in the system
     - ❤ Library is prepared by the system administrator who would be most familiar with the system.
-  - 💔Library developer have to know how the library is distributed in user's system, possibly Ubuntu 22.04, 20.04, 18.04, Debian sid, 11, 10, 9, RHEL9, 8, 7,
+    - 💔 Developer have to know how the library is distributed in user's system, possibly Ubuntu 22.04, 20.04, 18.04, Debian sid, 11, 10, 9, RHEL9, 8, 7,
          ArchLinux, Gentoo Linux, NixOS, FreeBSD,
          macOS with brew, Windows with winget, chocolatey, scoop, ...
-  - 💔Some system does not allows co-existence of multi-version libraries.
+    - 💔 Some system does not allows co-existence of multi-version libraries.
 2. Get source code from the internet, and build and link them
+    - ❤ Developer can control the library fully.
+    - 💔 Development tool, e.g. `cmake`, is required in user system, and requires additional build resources.
 3. Get compiled library from the internet on build time

 How to use ocipkg